 Begin surveys in the B quadrant and move in a clockwise direction through quadrants.
-Start at the centre of each quadrant, working your way toward site centre, then walk through each quadrant in a clockwise direction, approximately 10 m from the edges, stopping every 4-5 steps to survey the immediate surroundings.
+Start at the centre of each quadrant, working your way toward site centre, then walk through each quadrant and move in a clockwise direction through quadrants.
+Start at the centre of each quadrant, working your way toward site centre, then wark through each quadrant in a clockwise direction, approximately 10 m from the edges, stopping every 4-5 steps to survey the immediate surroundings.